OpenHPS/openhps-capacitor/modules/capacitor-bluetooth/README.md

 </h3>

 <br />
-This component adds a Web Bluetooth Scanning source node to OpenHPS to scan for BLE beacons or other BLE objects.
-The component uses the [Web Bluetooth Scanning API](https://googlechrome.github.io/samples/web-bluetooth/scan.html) which is currently not implemented in all browsers.
+This component adds a Bluetooth Scanning source node to OpenHPS to scan for BLE beacons or other BLE objects.
+The component uses a capacitor plugin to scan for BLE beacons on Android, iOS and the Web.

 ## Getting Started
 If you have [npm installed](https://www.npmjs.com/get-npm), start using @openhps/capacitor-bluetooth with the following command.